zqfang/GSEApy/README.rst

-GSEA desktop JAVA version output:
+GSEA desktop version output:
 -------------------------------------------------
-This is an example of GSEA desktop Java application output
+This is an example of GSEA desktop application output

 .. figure:: GSEA_OCT4_KD.png